Plan Your Winter Getaway with Attractions & Activities in Door County Wisconsin

 Fluff your feather pillows, snuggle into the soft cotton sheets, revel in the warmth of your fireplace and recall you need not do a thing all day.
-But alas, the aroma of coffee and fresh baked muffins lures you to the lobby.
-Pad on down the stairs, load up a tray and treat your sweetie to breakfast in bed.
 Gaze out over the harbor as the morning sun glistens on the water.
 Watch the fishing boats pick their way through the ice to their docks across the harbor with the freshly caught whitefish you will enjoy for dinner.
 Pick up that book you have not found time to read.
 Strap on a pair of snowshoes to explore the rim of the harbor.
 Tromp into the Ridges Wildlife Sanctuary and revel in the sound of your snowshoes crunching the newly fallen snow.
 Return to the inn for a nap in front of the fire before treating yourself to a legendary Door County Fish Boil.
 The White Gull Inn in Fish Creek offers up this memorable dining experience on Friday nights in winter.

-You may have caught a glimpse of Hill 17 as you zipped along the trails in Peninsula State Park yesterday.
-The 17th fairway of the golf course offers exhilarating sledding.
+The 17th fairway of the golf course in Peninsula State Park offers exhilarating sledding.
 Grab a couple of the inn’s sleds and hang onto your hat.
-A little lunch at the ever so popular watering hole, Husby’s in Sister Bay.
+A little lunch at the ever-so-popular watering hole, Husby’s in Sister Bay.
 Cross the street and bowl a few lines at the Sister Bay Bowl.
 Let the Spa at Sacred Ground massage away any kinks that might be left.
-Dining at Bier Zot in Sister Bay tonight with flights of craft beer and a savory cafe menu.
+Chives is just a short stroll from the Inn and offers an array of savory choices for any sized appetite.

 Day Five, Six, Seven …